swup/docs/src/docs/lifecycle/context.md

 What can we do by manipulating the context object?
 A few examples are listed below.

-Note that the most convenient place to hook into is right before `transitionStart` — all the information about the current transition is already there, but no requests or animations have yet been started.
+Note that the most convenient place to hook into is right before `transitionStart` — all the information about the current visit is already there, but no requests or animations have started yet.

 ### Disable animations